Doubles Event Rules

 Team Considerations

-• Officers: The Officer in each player’s force only affects the units in that force (Morale bonus, Snap To).
-Meaning that Player A’s 2nd Lt grants no Morale Bonus to Player B’s units.
+• Officers – The Officer in each player’s force only affects the units in that force (Morale bonus, Snap To).
+Meaning that Player A’s Platoon Commander grants no Morale Bonus to Player B’s units.

-• Best Painted Consideration: For a Team to be considered for Best Painted, both player’s forces must be within 100pts of each other (the max split is 650pts – 750pts).
+• Best Painted Consideration – For a Team to be considered for Best Painted, both players’ forces must be within 100pts of each other (the max split is 850pts – 750pts).

 Event Format

 Players will participate in a total of three doubles games.
-Each game will be 2.5 hours long.
-Match-ups will be predetermined for Games 1 and 2.
-The Game 3 match-up will be based on Battle Points.
+Each game will be 2hrs 45min long.
 Axis vs Allies match-ups will be made whenever possible.

 Schedule